Tully-cmd/CS332Lab8/notes.md

 	|service	|service	|
 	|postgres	|postgres	|

-6. While John the ripper did reveal the password for some of the users using the "single" rule, it did not crack the password for all the users.
+6. While `john` the ripper did reveal the password for some of the users using the "single" rule, it did not crack the password for all the users.
 We will now use a dictionary list to crack even more passwords.

 7. Type the following command: